dmd-program/dmd-100/topics/design-process.md

 ![Double Diamond Phases Diagram](/assets/double-diamond-phases-1200w@2x.png)

-The **Discover** phase is where you will gain a better understanding of the project's goals; the **Define** phase is where you will narrow and form the project's direction; the **Develop** phase is where you will explore production methodologies, prototype, and experiment; and finally the **Deliver** phase is where you will iterate and refine your project.
+The **(1) Discover** phase is where you will gain a better understanding of the project's goals; the **(2) Define** phase is where you will narrow and form the project's direction; the **(3) Develop** phase is where you will explore production methodologies, prototype, and experiment; and finally the **(4) Deliver** phase is where you will iterate and refine your project.
 This process model will be used to complete projects with an added discussion phase at the end.
 Though this process is not necessarily a linear methodology, we will be progressing through projects in a linear fashion.

 ## Research